 CloudLinux monitoring and limits

-This article discusses how CloudLinux monitors and regulates resource usage on shared and reseller hosting servers to improve performance and stability.
+This article discusses how CloudLinux monitors and regulates resource usage to improve performance and stability on the following products:

 About CloudLinux

-CloudLinux helps prevent these types of problems by actively monitoring resource usage, and proactively limiting accounts when they exceed predefined resource usage limits.
+CloudLinux actively monitors resource usage, and proactively limits accounts when they exceed predefined resource usage limits.

 CloudLinux checks running processes every minute.
 Because CloudLinux does not check processes every second, it is possible that short intervals of high usage can be missed.